LogoLogo

 .\Activate.ps1

-After activating the virtual environment, you will see the name of your virtual environment prefixed before the terminal prompt.
+After activation, the virtual environment name appears before the terminal prompt.

 3